skagankose/ada_fall_2017/index.md

 ### Comparison of growth in number of patents

 The evolution of granted patent in energy can be compared between each other for the past 10 years.
-In order to achieve this pupose, the growth of patents per year was computed according to the folowing formula :
+In order to achieve this purpose, the growth of patents per year was computed according to the following formula :

 \begin{equation*}
 Growth  = \frac{nb\ patents\ year\ i+1\ -\ nb\ patents\ year\ i}{nb\ patent\ year\ i}